-Mentoring Excellence
+Mentoring Excellence Program

 Effective mentoring is a crucial part of the academic experience.
 Mentors provide support and connect students to academic and campus resources to aid in the students’ success.
-The Mentoring Excellence Program (MEP) is a 6-week certificate program intended for graduate students and postdoctoral scholars interested in becoming a mentor or seek to enhance their mentoring skills.
+The Mentoring Excellence Program (MEP) is a 5-week certificate program intended for graduate students and postdoctoral scholars interested in becoming a mentor or seek to enhance their mentoring skills.

-The program cultivates a qualified pool of trained mentors to support students in campus-wide initiatives including Competitive Edge, Graduate InterConnect, DECADE PLUS and the Summer Research Program.
+The program cultivates a qualified pool of trained mentors to support students in campus-wide initiatives including Competitive Edge, Graduate InterConnect, DECADE and the Summer Research Program.
 Trained mentors obtain a skill set sought after in the career marketplace both inside and outside of academia.

 What You’ll Learn